 During 2008-2013 he was a Royal Academy of Engineering/EPSRC research fellow, first at the ATI, University of Surrey (2008-2010), and then in the Condensed Matter Theory Group, Department of Physics, of Imperial College London (2011-2013).
 He subsequently worked as a senior postdoctoral research fellow in the Department of Mechanical Engineering of the University of California, Berkeley (2014-2015), a Eugen Lommel postdoctoral fellow at the Max Planck – University of Ottawa Center for Extreme and Quantum Photonics & the Department of Physics, University of Ottawa (Canada, 2015-2016), and as an EPFL Fellow in the Bioengineering Department, École Polytechnique Fédérale de Lausanne (EPFL), Lausanne (Switzerland, 2017-2018).
 Since March 2018 he is an assistant professor (tenured since Nov.
 2021) in the Department of Physics, Section of Condensed Matter Physics, of the National and Kapodistrian University of Athens (NKUA), Greece.

-He specializes in condensed matter photonics, nanophotonics, metamaterials, plasmonics, ‘slow’ and ‘fast’ light (see a 2012 video), active/lasing nanostructurers, computational physics, invisibility cloaking, and light-based chiral sensing schemes, where he has made a number of seminal contributions and introduced key concepts and results in the fields [e.g., K. L. Tsakmakidis, et al., Nature 450, 397 (2007); K. L. Tsakmakidis, et al., Phys.
+He specializes in condensed matter photonics, nanophotonics, topological photonics, metamaterials, plasmonics, ‘slow’ and ‘fast’ light (see a 2012 video), active/lasing nanostructurers, computational physics, invisibility cloaking, and light-based chiral sensing schemes, where he has made a number of seminal contributions and introduced key concepts and results in the fields [e.g., K. L. Tsakmakidis, et al., Nature 450, 397 (2007); K. L. Tsakmakidis, et al., Phys.
 Rev. Lett.
 112, 167401 (2014); K. L. Tsakmakidis, et al., Science 356, 1260 (2017); K. L. Tsakmakidis, et al., Science 358, eaan5196 (2017)].
-He is the originator of the broad, multidisciplinary applied-physics research topic known as the ‘rainbow effect,’ referring to broadband slow and stopped waves.
+He is the originator of the broad, multidisciplinary applied-physics research topic known as the ‘rainbow effect,’ referring to broadband slow/stopped & spatially demultiplexed waves.
 For his work, he has received awards by the Royal Academy of Engineering (UK, 2008), the Institute of Physics (best PhD Thesis prize, 2010), the UK Parliament (2010), the University of Surrey (Researcher of the Year, 2010), the Academy of Athens (Lycurgus Award, 2021), and the National and Kapodistrian University of Athens (2023) [1, 2].
 His work is often covered by physics-dedicated and general-media outlets (e.g., APS Physics, Physics World, Physics Today, BBC, The Economist).

 Evangelos Almpanis was born on 3 Mar.
 1984 at Athens, Greece.
 He received his Diploma on "Applied Mathematical and Physical Sciences" from National Technical University of Athens on Sep.
 2007 and his M.Sc. degree on "Physics and Technological applications" on Jun.
 2009.
 He obtained a 4-year PhD scholarship from National Centre of Scientific Research "DEMOKRITOS" (former Institute of Microelectronics) and attained his PhD, entitled "Photonic structures for the efficient control of electromagnetic waves in the nanoscale", from School of Applied Mathematical and Physical Sciences, National Technical University of Athens.
 During 2015-16 he worked as a post-doc researcher funded from the States Scholarships Foundation (IKY Fellowships of Excellence – Siemens Program) in collaboration with National Technical University of Athens on magnetoplasmonic metasurfaces.
 During 2017 he received another scholarship from IKY to work in INN NCSR "DEMOKRITOS" on photomagnonic nanostructures.
 From Feb.
 2018 to Feb.
 2019 he worked as a Research Associate in INN NCSR "DEMOKRITOS".
 At the present time he works as a post-doc researcher in the Physics Department - University of Athens, in the ELIDEK project “Quantum Topological Nanophotonics.”